 - Loading data from other Google services

-Loading data into BigQuery requires the following access levels.
+To load data into BigQuery you need the following access levels.

 Google Cloud Storage